22 Questions to Ask Before Accepting a Job Offer

 2. Why Is the Position Open Now?

-Depending on how the hiring manager or recruiter answers this question, it can help you get a pulse on the company’s growth, opportunities for career advancement or its turnover trends.
+This question can help you get a pulse on the company’s growth, opportunities for career advancement or its turnover trends.

+If the position is open because it is brand new, this can be a solid sign that the company is expanding.
 If the position is open because the previous employee left, this can suggest they left on their own, were let go by the company or maybe even got promoted to a different position.
 When no details are given for why the previous employee left, conduct some research on employees’ average time of tenure at the company and be mindful of possible high turnover.

 3. What Should I Accomplish in the First 30, 60, 90 Days?